romankierzkowski/langner/README.md

 ...
 ```

-In this example the strategy is started as a deamon.
+In this example the strategy is started as a daemon.
 Once every 0.01 second event `#show_message()` is triggered.
 It passes "Batman!" message to the context of a rule.

 ### Operators ###